 The core difference in managed IT services vs break fix models is philosophy.
 One reacts to problems.
 The other works to prevent them.

-A break-fix model may appear cost effective initially, but it often increases exposure to the risks of reactive IT management over time.
+A break-fix model may appear cost-effective initially, but it can increase exposure to the risks of reactive IT management over time, especially when recurring issues, weak monitoring and delayed maintenance start affecting productivity.

 Break-fix support may appear cheaper because businesses only pay when assistance is required.
 However, this model often leads to unpredictable spending.